dleclercpro/LOG6306/README.md

 # On the Impact of Typing on Code Smelliness: An Empirical Comparison Between JavaScript and TypeScript Projects

+## Copyright
+The code and results found in this repository are the sole work of David Leclerc.
+Using, copying, or modifying it, either partially or entirely, is not allowed, unless you ask for the owner's explicit permission.

 ## Smell Detector
 - SonarQube